futel/twilio-sip-server/README.md

 For most of the Twilio API calls, a 400 response because the resource already exists is OK.

+We are assuming the default outgoing voice geographic permissions are good.
+Currently these are US/Canada, Puerto Rico, Mexico, Dominican Republic.
+There are more NANPA destinations but most of those are expensive.

 ---

 # Set up dev and prod server components